What is the Dataverse Network?

 Who do I contact if I have any questions or am interested in participating in the project?

-Institutions, editors and/or publishers interested in implementing this integration may review our documentation and contact us.
+Institutions, editors and/or publishers interested in implementing this integration may review our documentation, contact Dataverse Support at firstname.lastname@example.org, or find help on Public Knowledge Project's support forums.